 Once contracted, a letter or email will be sent to the office along with your ability to access your current fee schedule of the agreed-upon fees with the effective start date of your contract.
 Congratulations!
 You are now in-network!
 What’s next?

-You want to make sure the new fees you’ve agreed to are in your practice management software.
+You’ll want to make sure the new fees you’ve agreed to are in your dental practice management software.
 Whether you pay to have an outsourced dental billing company update your fee schedules or you choose to do them yourself, this is a vital step in ensuring accuracy within your dental practice.

 This is also a huge benefit for your current and potential patients that fall under the insurance company in which you are now credentialed with.
 The more accurate your fees and estimates for necessary dental services, the more likely patients will agree to schedule and have the work completed.
 To learn about how to send a claim during the credentialing process, visit our blog and continue your education on credentialing.